devinkr/js-data-types/readme.md

 doubleSum += 1
 ```

-Javascript is a "dynamically-typed" language, meaning a variable can switch between data types.
+JavaScript is a "dynamically-typed" language, meaning a variable can switch between data types.
 The following change is valid.

 ```js
 var myFavoriteNumber = 5